martindmtrv/framework-linux/README.md

 EOS bundles GRUB by default.
 After the GRUB issue fiasco breaking the bootloader; I switched to systemd-boot.
 Pretty easy to setup following this guide

 https://forum.endeavouros.com/t/tutorial-convert-to-systemd-boot/13290

+# restore gnome settings

+Probably not safe to fully restore this on a new install but holds the keybindings and extension settings.

+Important key bindings:

+- Disabled the Super+P cycle windows shortcut in Mutter, so I could remap F9 key on Framework to something else (lid-stop)

+- Ctrl + Shift + T Terminal

+- Ctrl + Brightness down Set brightness minimum (backlight 0 / off not possible in gnome by default)

+- Ctrl + Brightness up Set max brightness

+- Ctrl + alt + delete open Gnome usage (like task manager)

+To dump only user-altered keys:

+  `dconf dump / > dump.dconf`

+To restore:

+  `dconf load / < dump.dconf`